adivanced/HPET-UEFI/README.md

 ## Building and running
 ```make``` to build.
 ```make qemu``` to run and already built app in the qemu.
-In order to run in on the real hardware, create a EFI bootable USB and replace it`s BOOTX64.EFI and startup.nsh with the ones, found in the bootdrv folder after you build the app.
+In order to run in on the real hardware, create a EFI bootable USB and replace it's BOOTX64.EFI and startup.nsh with the ones, found in the bootdrv folder after you build the app.

 ## Project contents
 ### main.asm